Ngoc-Cac/Ultimate-Tic-Tac-Toe/README.md

 <a name="program-run"></a>

 ## :computer:How do I run the program?
-1. Before running, be sure to have [Python](https://www.python.org/) installed, Python 3.12 is highly recommended.
+1. Before running, be sure to have [Python](https://www.python.org/) installed, Python 3.12 is highly recommended, 3.10 is minimal.
 2. Afterwards, install libraries in `/requirements.txt` using `pip install -r path/to/requirements.txt` or any other means.
 For more infomation, visit [pip install](https://pip.pypa.io/en/stable/cli/pip_install/#description).
 2. If everything has been setup correctly, you can now run `main.py` as is.

+---
+---
+<a name="credits"></a>

+## :copyright:Credits
+Special thanks to [Gabriel-Duong](https://github.com/Gabriel-Duong) for creating the loading gif as well as testing out the application!
+The cogwheel and hamburger icons are taken from [FlatIcon](https://www.flaticon.com/)